davestewart/davestewart-content/content/projects/open-source/alias-hq/index.md

 ---
+date: 2020-08-01
 description: The end-to-end solution for migrating to and using path aliases
-date: 2020-08-01
+summary: |
+  A Node CLI that simplifies setting up and using TypeScript/ JavaScript path aliases across a project.
+Piggybacks on tsconfig.json and provides one-liner integrations for Webpack, Jest, and other tools, plus automated source code conversion from relative to aliased paths.
+tech: Node, TypeScript, Webpack, Jest
 tags:
   - featured
   - library